lucian606/MLSA_Web_Path/labs/lab03/README.md

 ## 5. Given an array remove all the elements which are divisible by 3.

 ## 6. Compute the sum of an array using functional programming.

+## 7. Write a function (or use the ones from above) and some variables and export them in another file.